 Jesus says, “No amount of work for me makes me precious to you.
 Seeing me as gold, seeing me as silver, seeing me as bread, seeing me as treasure, seeing me as everything makes me precious to you.”
 Paul said, “I count everything as loss for the surpassing value of knowing Christ Jesus my Lord, that I may know him and the power of his resurrection that I may share his sufferings, becoming like him in his death if by any means I might attain the resurrection of the dead.”
 Next stop after Angola, heaven, if he is precious, if he is precious beyond anything in this world that you have already had to lose.

 Eat.
 Trust.
 Love.
 Delight.

-So many Americans work their fingers to the bone to have 20 years of so called retirement thinking retirement is the last chapter.
+So many Americans work their fingers to the bone to have twenty years of so-called retirement thinking retirement is the last chapter.
 It isn’t.
 It is the next to the last chapter.

 This life is very short, brothers, very short.
-It may seem long, it is short.
+It may seem long, but it is short.
 And eternity, it is really long.
-It is really long and it is really long and it is really good, 10,000 times will you be rewarded for every kind deed you ever do, every act of faith that ever comes forth from you.
+It is really long and it is really long and it is really good, ten thousand times will you be rewarded for every kind deed you ever do, every act of faith that ever comes forth from you.

 My closing admonition, brothers, is: it is free.
 Christ died in our place.
 He rose again from the dead.
 He lived a life of perfect righteousness.
 He stands freely available to everyone who will have him and stop working for him and start eating the bread of heaven and finding him to be more precious.

 Fall in love with him.
 Fall in love with him now.
 You need to love him now, know him now.
 Trust him now.
 My task on this planet is to eat the bread of heaven and be satisfied and overflow for others.